Asciizzz/AsczEngineRT-v0/ReadMe.md

 - Light sources are usually not a single point, but an area (or a volume).
 - Shadows are not an on/off switch, but more of a grayscale gradient.
-- To simulate sof shadows, you need to sample multiple rays from the light source and average the result.
+- To simulate soft shadows, you need to sample multiple rays from the light source and average the result.

 <p align="center"><img src="assets/Demos/SoftShadow.png" alt="Soft Shadow"/></p>